-How can you avoid being locked into a contract with a company and recover your personal data in order to change service provider?
+How can you avoid being locked into a contract with a company and recover your personal data to change service providers?
 This is the question that the right to portability answers.

-A new right enshrined in the GDPR (since 25 May 2018), the portability request allows data subjects to have the possibility to retrieve their personal data in a structured, commonly used and machine-readable format, so that they can proceed with a data transfer to a new data controller.
+A new right enshrined in the GDPR, the portability request, allows data subjects to have the possibility to retrieve their personal data in a structured, commonly used, and machine-readable format so that they can proceed with a data transfer to a new data controller.

-My company, a supplier of connected TVs, processes the preference data of our customers, in order to offer them more comfort in their daily use.
+My company, a supplier of connected TVs, processes the preference data of our customers to offer them more comfortable in their daily use.
 A potential new customer, obviously not satisfied with the services of one of my competitors, contacts my company to get a new connected TV.

-But many of his preferences have been saved by the competitor’s system, and it would be impossible or too burdensome for him to save them again manually.
+But many of his preferences have been saved by the competitor’s system, and it would be impossible or too burdensome for him to keep them again manually.

 By exercising his right to data portability, he requires the previous provider to provide us with the data in a suitable format to re-enter the customer’s preferences into the new system.